1. About this Policy

 4.2.
 Where required to perform a CONTRACT with you: We may use and process your personal information where it is necessary for the performance of a contract with you or in order to take steps at your request before entering into a contract with you.

 4.3.
 Where it is in your VITAL INTEREST: We may use your personal information to contact you if we reasonably believe that the processing of your personal information will prevent or reduce any potential harm to you.
 It is in your vital interests for us to use your personal information in this way.

 4.4.
 Where required to comply with our LEGAL OBLIGATIONS: We will use your personal information to comply with our legal obligations including: (i) to assist HM Court Services, HMRC, the Police, the Driver and Vehicle Licensing Agency (DVLA) or any other public authority or criminal investigation body or parties to legal proceedings either to which your use of our services relate; (ii) to identify you when you contact us; and (iii) to verify the accuracy of data that we hold about you.

 4.5.
 Where there is a LEGITIMATE INTEREST: Here are a list of circumstances where your personal information may be used and processed because it is necessary for us to pursue our legitimate interests as a business:

 5.1.
 There may be times when we need to share your personal information.
+Below are a list of some examples.
 Whenever your data is being shared, we will always take steps with the aim of ensuring that your privacy rights continue to be protected.

 5.2.
 We may disclose your information to our third-party service providers, agents, subcontractors and other organisations for the purposes of providing services to us or directly to you on our behalf.
 Such third parties may include cloud services providers (such as hosting and email management) or advertising agencies, administrative services or other third parties who provide services to us.